polterguy/magic/QA.md

 ## Create release

 You can now create a release of the main Magic project.
+Notice, you'll have to perform the following steps afterwards.

+1. Update download link at polterguy.github.io
+2. Update download link at servergardens.com